seblyng/worker/README.md

 Usage: worker <COMMAND>

 Commands:
-  start    Starts the specified project(s).
-E.g. `worker start foo bar` stop     Stops the specified project(s).
-E.g. `worker stop foo bar` restart  Restarts the specified project(s).
-E.g. `worker restart foo bar` (Same as running stop and then start) logs     Print out logs for the specified project.
-Additionally accepts `-f` to follow the log.
-E.g. `worker logs foo` status   Prints out a status of which projects is running.
-Accepts no additional flags or project(s) list     Prints out a list of available projects to run help     Print this message or the help of the given subcommand(s)
+  start    Start the specified project(s).
+E.g. `worker start foo bar` stop     Stop the specified project(s).
+E.g. `worker stop foo bar` restart  Restart the specified project(s).
+E.g. `worker restart foo bar` (Same as running stop and then start) logs     Print out logs for the specified project status   Print out a status of which projects is running list     Print out a list of available projects to run run      Runs the project in the foreground help     Print this message or the help of the given subcommand(s)

 Options: